Protection for Network Participants

 Network participants and NACHA members informed the plan by contributing their expertise.
 In formulating the different aspects of our strategy, we interviewed ACH stakeholders, who stressed the value of due diligence, continuing education, communication from NACHA and Rules enforcement.
 Interviewees also emphasized the importance of evolving ACH Network trends and their risk implications.

 By combining member and stakeholder input with our own research into card networks, risk mitigation tools and industry trends, we’ve been able to establish a dependable, effective Risk Management Strategy.
-Members can download the full Risk Management Strategy, linked to the right-hand navigation bar; the Risk Management Strategy executive summary is also linked and is available to the public.

 The Risk Management Advisory Group (RMAG) works with industry stakeholders and key NACHA staff to continually assess risks faced by Network participants.
 The group makes recommendations to NACHA about risk education, tools and resources, risk mitigation policies and potential rule changes.